BenKaehler/q2-makarsa/README.md

-# q2-PKGNAME
+# pretty-easi

-PKGNAME is a plugin to incorporate some functionality from the  [SpiecEasi](https://github.com/zdk123/SpiecEasi) package into the QIIME 2 environment together with additional network visualisation.
+pretty-easi is a plugin to incorporate some functionality from the  [SpiecEasi](https://github.com/zdk123/SpiecEasi) package into the QIIME 2 environment together with additional network visualisation.

 ## What is involved